martinthomson/registry-advice/draft-thomson-registry-advice.md

 poorly specified.

 In practice, choosing stricter registry policies does little to discourage the use of codepoints.
-On the contrary, a stricter policy tends to create externalities.
-This can lead to use of codepoints in violation of the policy.
+A strict policy tends to discourage registration, though less discouragement on the use of codepoints.

 The primary purpose of a registry is to ensure that incompatible semantics are not associated with the same code point.
 Avoiding registration of codepoints